rasenshuriken12/Sem_IV/CND/Mod 2/README.md

 | Higher bandwidth than twisted pair cables. | More expensive than twisted pair cables
 | Longer transmission distance. | Harder to install and maintain

+### Optical Fiber
+- transmits data in the form of light signals through very thin strands of glass or plastic fibers.
+It uses the principle of Total Internal Reflection to guide light along the fiber.

+An optical fiber cable consists of three main layers:
+- Core: Central part made of glass or plastic

+Carries the light signals (data)

+Cladding

+Surrounds the core

+Reflects light back into the core using total internal reflection

+Protective Jacket

+Outer covering that protects the fiber from damage